nicknaul/Earthquake-Damage-Prediction-in-Nepal/README.md

-# Earthquake Damage Prediction in Nepal
+# Earthquake Damage Prediction in Nepal using Machine Learning

 This app is trained from the 2015 Gorkha (Nepal) Earthquake building assessment data that was comprehensively collected and uploaded in https://eq2015.npc.gov.np/#/download.